🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 And in the second round, we will keep only the two best.
 When I say best, I mean those who got the most votes in the first round.

-In reality, one can also be elected in the first vote, in the first round.
+In reality, you can also be elected in the first vote, in the first round.
 To be elected president in a single vote, you need to have obtained more than 50 % of the votes.
 So the votes are the votes of the population.

 But who are the main candidates and the main political parties.